premaind/secret-mgmt/README.md

 | 500                 | Keyring should be enabled                                     | Enable Keyring in kong.conf                                   |

 ## Contributors
-Design and Implementation By – Prema.Namasivayam@VERIFONE.com  <br />
+Design and Implementation By – Prema.Namasivayam@VERIFONE.com

-Guided By:  Vineet.Dutt@VERIFONE.com <br />
+Guided By:  Vineet.Dutt@VERIFONE.com

-Supported By: Satyajit.Sial@VERIFONE.com <br />
+Supported By: Satyajit.Sial@VERIFONE.com